-New research suggest Mont Blanc is growing with help from it’s glaciers:
+New research suggests Mont Blanc is growing with help from its glaciers:

 Alpine Geology terms

-massif: a large block of rock or other structural feature within an orogenic belt that is usually older and more rigid than the surrounding rocks.
+massif: a large block of rock or other structural features within an orogenic belt that is usually older and more rigid than the surrounding rocks.

 nappe: a large, sheetlike rock unit that has been transported some distance forward over other rocks, either by thrust faulting, recumbent folding, or both. (what is sometimes termed a thrust sheet )